Compounding Equity Screen Canada: +2.89% Annual Alpha Over TSX Composite

 The same commodity concentration that drove outperformance through 2007 created the 2008 collapse:

-Year Portfolio S&P 500 Excess
+Year Portfolio TSX Composite Excess

-2008 -39.9% -26.1% -13.8%
+2008 -39.9% -26.99% -12.91%

 When commodity prices collapsed in H2 2008, TSX equity compounders took a full hit.
 The companies that had been growing book value most rapidly through the commodity boom were now the most exposed to the price reversal.
-A -39.9% single-year return is the full max drawdown, it happened in one period.
+A -39.9% single-year return is the full max drawdown.
+It happened in one period.

 The signal did its job: it selected companies with 5 years of strong equity growth and high ROE/OPM.
 But the ROE and margin thresholds were calibrated to the commodity cycle peak.
 When the cycle turned, those thresholds couldn't filter out the coming deterioration fast enough with annual rebalancing.